maplemedia/pulse-sms-desktop/README.md

 $ yarn start
 ```

 The app will only run if you have shut down any other instances.
 To ensure that only one web socket connection is made and managed, only a single instance of Pulse is allowed to run.
-If you use `npm start` while another instance is running, it will simply display the window of that old instance, instead of starting the app.
+If you use `yarn start` while another instance is running, it will simply display the window of that old instance, instead of starting the app.

 ## Packaging Information